-Except for the Sauvie Island/Multnomah Channel Rural Area Plan that was adopted in 2015 after an extensive community process, this County Comprehensive Plan supersedes and replaces the past Rural Area Plans by integrating and updating information from them into this single, allencompassing Plan.
-This Comprehensive Plan also incorporates policies and strategies from those plans where still applicable.
-Many of those policies and strategies are appropriate to apply to the entire County, while others are unique to specific subareas.
-This Plan also includes narrative information describing unique conditions or circumstances in each of the subareas.
-Policies from the 2015 Sauvie Island/Multnomah Channel Rural Area Plan have been fully integrated into this Plan and that rural area plan has been retained in its entirety as an appendix to this Plan.
+As part of the adoption of this Comprehensive Plan, all Multnomah County Rural Area Plans have been repealed, including the Sauvie Island/Multnomah Channel Rural Area Plan that was adopted in 2015 after an extensive community process.
+As such this Comprehensive Plan replaces not only the previous Comprehensive Framework Plan, but the Rural Area Plans as well.
+However, this Plan benefits from the continuing value of certain aspects of the now-repealed Rural Area Plans by integrating and updating information from those Rural Area Plans into this single, all-encompassing Plan.
+Aspects of policies and strategies from the Rural Area Plans that continue to be applicable to today's circumstances and the planning horizon have been incorporated into this Plan.
+Many of those former Rural Area Plan policies and strategies are appropriate to apply to the entire County, while others continue to be unique to specific subareas.
+This Plan includes narrative information describing unique conditions or circumstances in each of the subareas in order to continue to address the unique attributes of specific subareas.
+Lastly, policies from the 2015 Sauvie Island/Multnomah Channel (SIMC) Rural Area Plan have been fully integrated into this Plan.
+Because the development and adoption of the SIMC occurred not long before the adoption of this Plan, the SIMC has been appended in Appendix C as relevant context for interpretation of the statements, policies, and strategies in this Plan that derive from the SIMC.
+However, with respect to all questions of interpretation of this Plan, the provisions of this Plan control over the provisions of the now-repealed SIMC appended to this Plan.